AndrosDe/rndroll/TESTING.md

         | 3 | Administrator add characters to the event  | pass | pass |

         Conclusion:<br>
-        The event update feature works as expected, Game Masters and Andministrators can add character to the event.
+        The event update feature works as expected, Game Masters and Administrators can add characters to the event.
-        However only the Game Master can do that on the website.
+        However, only the Game Master can do that on the website.
 The Administrator has to do that over the administrator dashboard.

         <br>
     * e) Set automatically by creation: